 When someone begins inpatient care, it means they will require intensive treatment away from those they love for a specific period of time.
 Though this treatment option is incredibly necessary for certain individuals, it can be a difficult period as well.
 Below are 5 ways you can help a friend in inpatient care.
-For assistance finding a rehab center that provides 24-hour, residential treatment, call 800-654-0987 today.

 1. Visit Often